ethanwillis/rev-ai-docs/Quickstart-cURL.md

   -H "authorization: Bearer $api_key"
 ```

 Once you send the above request you will receive the following response.
-This response has been truncated to only show the general form of the response you will receive. s
+This response has been truncated to only show the general form of the response you will receive.

 ```json
 {